 Tsungrem Mong is another popular festival in Mokokchung.
-Christianity is most-practiced religion of Mokokchung with over 95% having embraced Baptism.
-In fact the Aos were the first in Nagaland to convert as early as the 19th century.
+Christianity is the most-practiced religion of Mokokchung with over 95% having embraced Baptism.
+In fact, the Aos were the first in Nagaland to convert as early as the 19th century.